Missing Indigenous transgender woman last seen in 2019 - NewsBreak

 Dameron’s mother also says the family hasn’t received the help from the investigators they were hoping for.

 Authorities remain tight-lipped on the case.
 The Oklahoma State Bureau of Investigation and the local sheriff’s office turned down requests for an interview.
-And the FBI has not returned phone calls.How To Watch NewsNation
+And the FBI has not returned phone calls.Will the weather slow down my Thanksgiving holiday travel?

 But even with few leads, little evidence, and limited support from law enforcement, her uncle still believes he will someday know what happened to Daneron.